The Judging Panel

 Here are a selection of our industry experts who will be judging the 12 categories this year…

-Middlesbrough College will be hosting and judging the Young Professional Chef or Catering Student of the year category, with Molly Shaher, Catering and Hospitality course leader/ Chair of PACE (Professional Association of Catering Education), and Frances Atkins, of the renowned Yorke Arms, one of the very few Michelin Starred chefs in the UK, and Jonathan Harrison, Roux Scholarship winner and chef/patron of award winning The Sandpiper, in Leyburn, North Yorkshire.
+Middlesbrough College will be hosting and judging the Young Professional Chef or Catering Student of the year category, with Molly Shaher, Catering and Hospitality course leader/ Chair of PACE (Professional Association of Catering Education) and Jonathan Harrison, Roux Scholarship winner and chef/patron of award winning The Sandpiper, in Leyburn, North Yorkshire.

 Simon Jenkins began a temporary stint writing the Yorkshire Evening Post pub column in 1992, while a colleague was on annual leave.
 25 years on, Simon’s articles remain a weekly feature in the paper, and include reviews of local pubs, favourite beers and occasional jaunts to Yorkshire’s best breweries.
 He has written two editions of The Great Leeds Pub Crawl, his homage to the city’s drinking scene, and his new book The Yorkshire Beer Bible will be published in the summer of 2017.
 He has won a number of awards, including being named British Beer Writer of the Year in 2010.